 - 1/4 teaspoon ground black pepper

-- 2 apples, cored and sliced (We use Granny Smith, Pink Lady or McIntosh)
+- 2 apples, cored and sliced (We use Granny Smith, Golden Delicious or

 - 2 onions, sliced